Accelerating cosmological simulations on GPUs: a portable approach using OpenMP: Results

 To evaluate the accuracy and performance of the cubic spline interpolation, we test the GPU-native routine against the GSL implementation using the synthetic 1D function described in Section~\ref{interpolation_validation}.

 Figure~\ref{Cubic_spline_vs_GSL} summarizes the accuracy results.
 The left panel displays the interpolated values obtained from both the GPU-native and GSL-based routines, alongside with the analytical reference function.
 For visual clarity, only 35 randomly distributed evaluation points are displayed.
 As shown, the GPU custom implementation closely follows both the analytical reference and the well-established GSL results, confirming the numerical accuracy of our custom routine.

 The right panel shows the histogram of the residuals between the GPU and GSL interpolations.
 The dashed line marks the average residual, which remains at the level of sub-percent level ($\sim0.003\%$), indicating excellent agreement between the two methods.
 A slight systematic overestimation is observed, with residuals consistently positive across the evaluation points.
 This mild systematic, likely introduced by the numerical treatment of second derivatives in the custom GPU implementation, remains well below the percent level.
 As will be shown in Section~\ref{Production_run_results}, the impact of these deviations on the final scientific output is negligible.

 In addition of validating numerical accuracy, we evaluate the performance of the custom GPU-native cubic spline interpolation routine against the GSL implementation in Figure~\ref{Cubic_spline_vs_GSL_timing}.
+For this standalone toy-code benchmark, the full node was used.
+The CPU run employed one MPI task with 32 OpenMP threads (32 CPU cores), while the GPU run used one MPI task coupled with the 4 GPUs available on the node.

 The GPU-custom interpolation is shown in blue, while the GSL-based implementation is shown in red.
+At small numbers of interpolation queries, GPU performance is reduced primarily due to insufficient parallelism and low occupancy, which prevent the device from fully utilizing its compute resources.

-At small numbers of evaluations, the CPU implementation remains faster due to lower memory management overheads.
-However, as the number of evaluation points increases, the GPU routine scales more efficiently, becoming faster beyond approximately $10^4$ evaluations and reaching a speed up factor of $\sim 12x$ relative to the GSL.
+In this regime, \textit{kernel} launch overheads and latency cannot be effectively amortized.
+However, as the number of evaluation points increases, the GPU routine scales more efficiently, becoming faster beyond approximately $10^4$ evaluations and reaching a speed up factor of $\sim 11- 12\times$ relative to the GSL.

-The GPU timings include memory transfers between the host and device, providing a realistic estimate of performance in practical settings.
-To avoid unrepresentative timing fluctuations, each interpolation benchmark was performed by looping the routine 10 times over the same data and averaged.
-This approach ensures that timing results reflect a stable and representative performance not affected by transient runtime variations.
-Such performance gains become particularly relevant in \pinocchio\ runs, where collapse times must be evaluated for billions of particles across multiple smoothing radii.